satellitecomponent/Neurite/README.md

 📚 Neurite lets you embed anything - text, photos, audio, video, PDFs, or i-frame content - onto a rendering of the Mandelbrot set.
 You can either drag and drop files from your local system or paste embed links straight onto the fractal.
 Be sure the links are embeddable!

-# FractalGPT
+# FractalGPT 🕸️🕷️

-- Ai Driven Note Taking.

-Neurite has evolved into an advanced cognitive architecture for Large Language Models that runs directly in the browser.
+- Not your typical chat interface.

+Mind mapping extends the memory capablities of LLMs to enable advanced interaction between human and ai, as well as between ai and ai.

-To interact with the Ai, you will need an OpenAi API key.
-(More LLM models to be supported in the future)
+To interact with the ai, you will need an OpenAi API key. (webLLM support to be released in the coming days.)

-The LLM’s responses format themselves into notes and connections within the fractal mind map, leading to an emergent graph structure that represents the AI’s memory.
+- The LLM’s responses format themselves into notes and connections within the fractal mind map, leading to an emergent graph structure that represents the AI’s memory.
-Breaking up the ai's output into a chain of thought reasoning is one of a number of methods that correlate to improved Ai response.
+- Breaking up the ai's output into a chain of thought reasoning is one of a number of methods that correlate to improved Ai response.
+- Mind mapping combined with a fractal interface levels up chain of thought or tree of though reasoning into a fractal dimensional web of thought.
-The Zettelkasten parsing method combined with vector embedding search allows for arbitrary time-distance memory.
+- The Zettelkasten parsing method combined with vector embedding search allows for arbitrary time-distance memory.
+(Long term memory for notes)
-The Mandelbrot set acts as the terrain for your mind-map to grow into an interconnected tapestry of throught.
+- The Mandelbrot set acts as the terrain for your mind-map to grow into an interconnected tapestry.

 The Ai currently has the following capabilities...